TFD

 Function overloading

-Functions must have a unique name, but they can be overloaded separately.
+Every function in a namespace must have a unique name, but they can be overloaded separately.
 There cannot be a function with the same name as the overloaded name.

-function foo_int (int x) {
+#proc foo_int : (int x) {

 ...